albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The functionality of the search filters and the result table is equal to
 the airport and navaid search.
-See :doc:`SEARCH`
-for information about search filters and buttons.
+See :doc:`SEARCH` for information about search filters and buttons.

-A search field ``Airport ICAO`` allows to search entries having either a matching destination or
+A search field ``Airport Ident`` allows to search entries having either a matching destination or
 departure airport.
+The fields ``Departure Airport Ident`` and ``Destination Airport Ident`` allow to search exactly for departure and destination airports or combinations.

 Additional context menu items and buttons allow adding, editing, and
 deleting of logbook entries as well as saving or loading the attached flight plan or track.